jit-23/jit-23/README.md

 - 👋 Hi, I’m @jit-23 and im studying in 42 porto (Portugal)
 - 👀 I’m interested in programming, manga, gym, videogames and spending time with friends ^^
 - 🌱 I’m currently learning C language
-- 💞️ I’m looking to collaborate with you :D
 - 📫 How to reach me fernandolucart@gmail.com
 - nice to meet u :DDD